neurodata/blog.neurodata.io/_posts/2018-09-24-probabilistic-decisions.md

 layout: post
 title:  "Deciding Stuff Under Uncertainty"
 date:   2018-09-23 14:27:57 -0400
-tags: misc
+tags: bits
 author: Joshua Vogelstein
 ---

 In a previous post, we enumerated the four necessary constituents for deciding anything: measurements, an action space, a decision rule, and a loss function.
 Many great things have come from this stylized setting, including essentially everything in the fields of "pattern recognition" and "data mining".
 One can often obtain stronger theoretical results, and